Nicolejeanne/bamazon/README.md

        - password: "",
        - database: "bamazon_DB"

-   - You will then need to open the `bamazonSchema` file in MySQL Workbench and press the lightning button att he top left to create the database.
+   - You will then need to open the `bamazonSchema` file in MySQL Workbench and press the lightning button at the top left to create the database.

 3. You will also need a few Node packages for this all to work.
 From the root folder for this app in your command line, install the following: